This is a preview of the content in our French Food Decoder app. Get the app to:

 moelleux au chocolat

-Very popular dessert in France, usually served warm in individual portions, moelleux au chocolat is like an underdone chocolate cake with gooey or even runny interior.
+A very popular dessert in France, usually served warm in individual portions, moelleux au chocolat is like an underdone chocolate cake with a gooey or even runny interior.

-If some places it’s called a fondant au chocolat, and if it’s really runny it’s probably a coulant au chocolat or mi-cuit au chocolat or chocolate lava cake or molten chocolate cake.
-It’s often served with crème anglaise.
+If s coulant au chocolat or mi-cuit au chocolat or chocolate lava cake or molten chocolate cake.
+It’s served hot, often with crème anglaise or vanilla ice cream.

 Coulant of Chocolate

-Whatever it’s called, it always a good bet if you love chocolate.
+Whatever it’s called, it’s always a good bet if you love chocolate.

 Desserts